UKELA Conference 2024: Environmental Law within a Shifting Political Landscape

 Water regulation

 Storm sewage overflows: A clash of policy, politics and regulation.
-In this plenary, expert speakers will explore the role of storm sewage overflows, the regulatory tools governing their use, and ask whether the current key legal and policy issues.
+In this plenary, expert speakers will explore the role of storm sewage overflows, the regulatory tools governing their use, and the current key legal and policy issues.

 Speakers